satishgunjal/satishgunjal.github.io/_posts/binary_logistic_regression/2020-05-29-Logistic_Regression_From_Scratch_With_Python.md

 ## Compute Cost Using Cost Function

 ### Create Feature Matrix X and Label Vector y
-If you want know the reason behind adding column of ones to feature matrix, please refer 'Vector Representation Of Hypothesis Function' in [Univariate Linear Regression](https://satishgunjal.github.io/univariate_lr/)
+If you want to know the reason behind adding column of ones to feature matrix, please refer 'Vector Representation Of Hypothesis Function' in [Univariate Linear Regression](https://satishgunjal.github.io/univariate_lr/)